The Musculoskeletal Principles

 - A through-and-through or deep penetrating wound with shattered bones and lots of debris, prolonged infection, and seriously limiting scarring in the muscles.

 - This wound would need lengthy hospitalization for treatment, have the constant and very serious presence of the Cardinal Signs and Symptoms, and a definite inability to work.

 - Scars would be very large and jagged and would stretch across a large area.
 Serious loss of muscle substance and tone (even causing muscles to be flabby and weak) would cause significantly abnormal muscle function.

 - Other evidence of severe disability could include X-ray evidence of foreign bodies in the muscles, skin attaching directly to the bone instead of the bone being covered by muscle, decreased response in the muscles to electric shocks, significant Atrophy, other muscle groups having to compensate for the injured muscle group, and atrophy of connected muscles not directly damaged.

 Arthritis Due to Strain (§4.58): For the VA only–If arthritis is the result of a service-connected condition, then it is considered service-connected and ratable, even if it does not develop until years after the service member left the military.
 For arthritis to be the result of another condition, it has to be in a joint that was clearly under strain from compensating for that condition.
 For example, a left foot injury could cause arthritis in the right hip because it had to compensate for the left foot (maybe taking more weight because of limping).

 Painful Motion (§4.59): This is the most commonly used principle.
-Basically, regardless of how much the service member can move his knee (or any joint), if it hurts when he moves it, then he will get at least the lowest compensable rating for the knee–for example, 10% (money) instead of 0% (no money).
+Basically, regardless of how much the service member can move their knee (or any joint), if it hurts when they move it, then they will get at least the lowest Compensable rating for the knee–for example, 10% (money) instead of 0% (no money).
 Pain with motion must be clearly documented by the physician in order for this principle to apply.
-Just because the service member may say that his knee hurts at the beginning of the exam does not mean that the physician will find proof of pain with motion.
+Just because the service member may say that their knee hurts at the beginning of the exam does not mean that the physician will find proof of pain with motion.